 The University of Minnesota's Graduate School offers a Doctor of Audiology (AuD) degree from the Department of Speech-Language-Hearing Sciences.
 Program requirements for degrees are specified both by the Graduate School and the Department of Speech-Language-Hearing Sciences.
-Details of Graduate School requirements are provided in the Graduate School Catalog.

 The purpose of the AuD program is to prepare clinical practitioners in the field of audiology with an interest in hearing and balance disorders.
 Audiology students will be taught to implement evidence-based practice with their clients/patients.
 Students must demonstrate the ability to interpret and apply current and future findings in the field and must have excellent analytic and communication skills.
 AuD program students will receive a combination of intensive academic and clinical education from coursework, laboratory experiences, and patient/client contact.
 The AuD program also ensures that graduates are eligible for state and national credentials in audiology.